bayan-97/Authentication/README.md

-generateToken() to generate a Token following a valid login authenticateBasic() o authenticate a user using the hashed password save() we save a record Hash the plain text password given before you save a user to the database **refactores our code**
+generateToken() to generate a Token following a valid login authenticateBasic() o authenticate a user using the hashed password save() we save a record Hash the plain text password given before you save a user to the database
+## OAuth middleware
+Exchange the code received on the initial request for a token from the Provider Use the token to retrieve the user’s account information from the Provider Create/Retrieve an account from our Mongo users database matching the user’s account (email or username) using the users model
+Generate a token using the users model
+Add the token and the user record to the request object.

+**refactores our code**
 ## Running the app